-A student who has registered as an auditor may change from audit to credit or credit to audit only during the first 14 calendar days of each regular semester (first seven days of summer sessions).
+A student who has registered as an auditor may change from audit to credit or credit to audit only during the first 14 calendar days of each regular semester (first eight days for 8-week sessions, and first seven days of summer mini-sessions).
 A student must complete and submit a student schedule change form.